DRY CREEK (WARM SPRINGS DAM) LAKE AND CHANNEL

 PROJECT LOCATION AND Description

-Dry Creek Lake and Channel is part of the tributary of the Russian River 75 miles north of the city of San Francisco in the County of Sonoma.
+Dry Creek Lake and Channel is a tributary of the Russian River 75 miles north of the city of San Francisco in the County of Sonoma.
 It consists of an earthen- and rock-fill dam, and reservoir.
 The project was completed in 1983 for flood control, water supply, environmental stewardship, and recreation purposes.
 Authorization for mitigation was added in 1974.

 TOTAL FUNDING